-The OFA pointed out that certain dog breeds are proven to be carriers of the gene that causes degenerative myelopathy.
+The Orthopedic Foundation for Animals (OFA) pointed out that certain dog breeds are proven to be carriers of the gene that causes degenerative myelopathy.
 A major risk factor for DM is a genetic mutation called SOD-1.

 Degenerative myelopathy usually occurs during mid-age to senior years.
 The most affected dog breeds are the following: